 The closest parking lot to access the Cherry Walk is at 97th Street and the Henry Hudson Drive.

-Another batch of the gifted cherry trees thrive in Sakura Park, located close to Riverside Park at W. 122nd Street.
-This 2-acre park also features a ten-foot tall Japanese stone tori or lantern, a children’s playground and an outdoor performance space.
+Another batch of the gifted cherry trees with pink flowers thrives in Sakura Park, located close to Riverside Park at W. 122nd Street.
+This 2-acre park also features a ten-foot tall Japanese stone tori or lantern, a children’s playground, and outdoor performance space.

 Historic Green-Wood Cemetery covers 478 beautiful acres in Brooklyn, planted with plenty of mature spring-blooming shrubs and cherry trees.

 The cemetery offers two-hour historic trolley tours, so you can combine traditional sightseeing with your hanami.